BryanElcorrobarrutia/Data-Structures/README.md

 # Data-Structures
-A collection of data structures that will be useful in the future, in C ;-)
+A small collection of data structures.